+Thus, RBM was able to observe, on a daily basis, how the participants publicly interacted on social media, and was informed of private interactions as they happened between participants and AB from the beginning of the project.
+Since NC joined the project later, observations during the first ten months were partial and took place asynchronously through the data captured with NCapture.
 Careful ethical considerations regarding online observation and data collection were taken into account, continued and extended throughout the project.
 All participants were informed and gave their consent to be observed by a team of researchers.
 Ethical issues on this research project were complex and their discussion, although critical and sustained as part of the ethnographic practice, are beyond the focus of this paper.

 This study moved away from a traditional view of ethnographic fieldwork and considered online spaces, where participants socially interact, as enmeshed with physical spaces.
-Three experiences were also obtained: R1 formed very close and personal relationships with participants, whilst PI and R2 sustained two other more detached experiences during the same period.
-It is worth noting that, despite only R1 having a holistic experience (as will be explained in due course), the partial and limited experiences of PI and R2 still remain valuable for this project, since both were able to maintain their sociocultural perspectives as digital ethnographers through digital means as part of the team.
-In this study, being in the field together not only meant that all the researchers collaborated in every stage of the research project.
-In addition, since different settings were observed, a multi-situated approach was adopted.
+Three experiences were also obtained: AB formed very close and personal relationships with participants, whilst RBM and NC sustained two other more detached experiences during the same period.
+It is worth noting that, despite only AB having a holistic experience (as will be explained in due course), the partial and limited experiences of the other researchers still remain valuable for this project, since both were able to maintain their sociocultural perspectives as digital ethnographers through digital means as part of the team.
+In this study, being in the field together not only meant that all the researchers collaborated in every stage of the research project, but in addition, since different settings were observed, a multi-situated approach was adopted.
 Building on the approach of Erickson and Stull towards fieldwork, this involved 'getting there together', but ultimately 'seeing the same thing differently' (1998: 15).
-R2 and the PI did not necessarily need to rely only on participants' accounts via interviews, or R1's perspective found in the fieldnotes.
+They did not necessarily need to rely only on participants' accounts via interviews, or AB's perspective found in the fieldnotes.
 They were able to observe participants' social public interactions in online spaces.
 Hence, to see the same thing differently meant observing the same experience (everyday social media use in later life) in different fields.
-This ultimately led to the conceptualization of fieldswork versus fieldwork.
+This eventually led to the conceptualization of fieldswork versus fieldwork.

 The idea of fieldswork implies multiple ways to observe and an exemplar of team ethnography.
 In this case, it entails three complementary observations.
 This conceptualization recognizes the fact that fields are being produced by participants' activities, by one's own activities as an individual and as a team of ethnographers working collaboratively to understand a unique experience (Amit, 2000).
 In the entangled ethnographic milieu of social interaction online and offline, the fieldwork is not fully observable from a single setting, if observable at all, nor is it bounded, as explained before.
-It does not exist "out there"; it needs to be constructed.
-The "work" in "fieldswork" is not pluralized in order to recognize the exclusive conceptualization of the collaborative work undertaken by the team (through ongoing conversation) and the focus of the study.
+It does not exist 'out there'; it needs to be constructed.
+The 'work' in 'fieldswork' is not pluralized in order to recognize the exclusive conceptualization of the collaborative work undertaken by the team (through ongoing conversation) and the focus of the study.